 This internship course enables students to acquire practical experience in a variety of professional settings that draw on concepts and skills gained from the academic experience.
 Students will develop new knowledge and skills by taking an active role in the cooperating organization.
 Students will develop an internship contract based on personal interests and career aspirations.
 Internship proposals must be presented and approved prior to registration for the course.
 Students must complete a minimum of 240 hours of internship study.
-Placement cannot be in their workplace.
+Prerequisite: Must have completed three semesters of the Bachelor of Technology in Dental Hygiene program, and Orientation to Internship (DHYG 385), or permission of instructor.